Roch Cholowsky: College career

 As a freshman at UCLA in 2024, Cholowsky played in 52 games and hit .308 with eight home runs and 33 RBI.
 After the season, he played in the Cape Cod Baseball League with the Orleans Firebirds.
 As a sophomore in 2025, Cholowsky was named the Big Ten Conference Baseball Player of the Year, Big Ten Conference Defensive Player of the Year, and helped lead UCLA to their first College World Series in 12 years.
-He also was awarded the Brooks Wallace Award, given annually to the nation's best college shortstop.
+He also was awarded the Brooks Wallace Award, given annually to the nation's best college shortstop, as well as being awarded the Baseball America College Player of the Year Award.
 Cholowsky finished the season with a .353 batting average, 23 home runs, and 74 RBI over 66 games and earned first team All-American honors from Baseball America.
 After the season, he was named to the United States national baseball team.
+As a junior in 2026, Cholowsky hit .320 with 21 home runs and 60 RBI across 60 games, his season ending with UCLA being eliminated by Saint Mary's in the NCAA Los Angeles Regional.
+He was named the Big Ten Conference Baseball Player of the Year for the second consecutive season.
+He was also one of three finalists for the Golden Spikes Award alongside Landon Hairston and winner Daniel Jackson.
+After the season, he was invited to attend the 2026 MLB Draft Combine at Chase Field.